agents4ad/agents4ad.github.io/index.md

 ## Location

-The room in the venue and the link will be shared here, once available.
+The room in the venue and the link for online participation will be shared here, once available.

 ## Agenda (tentative)